bofenghuang/vigogne/README.md

 ## Data

-The Vigogne models were trained using open-source datasets, ChatGPT-distillation datasets (self-instruct, self-chatting), and translated datasets.
+The Vigogne models were trained on a variety of datasets, including open-source datasets, ChatGPT-distillation datasets (self-instruct, self-chat, and orca-style data), and translated datasets.

 More information can be found in the [vigogne/data](docs/data.md).

 ## Training

-To fine-tune LLMs more efficiently, we employ a technique called [low-rank adaptation (LoRA)](https://arxiv.org/abs/2106.09685) provided by 🤗 Hugging Face's [PEFT](https://github.com/huggingface/peft) library, which involves freezing the base model's weights and adding a small number of learnable parameters.
+For efficient LLM fine-tuning, we utilize a technique called [low-rank adaptation (LoRA)](https://arxiv.org/abs/2106.09685) from 🤗 Hugging Face's [PEFT](https://github.com/huggingface/peft) library.
+This approach involves freezing the base model's weights and introducing a small number of learnable parameters.

-In addition, you can further reduce the memory usage during fine-tuning by using [LLM.int8()](https://arxiv.org/abs/2208.07339), which employs a 2-stage quantization method that quantizes part of the computation to int8.
-This enables efficient training on a single consumer GPU such as the RTX 4090.
-However, it may be slightly slower than the fp16 version.
-If your GPUs have enough memory, you can skip this step and train using [DeepSpeed](https://github.com/microsoft/DeepSpeed).
+Additionally, for practitioners without access to GPUs with ample memory, it's advisable to consider quantizing certain computations to either 8-bit or 4-bit precision using [LLM.int8()](https://arxiv.org/abs/2208.07339) or [QLoRA](https://arxiv.org/abs/2305.14314).
+Be aware that this might lead to a minor reduction in speed compared to fp16 or bf16 versions.

+We highly recommend the utilization of tools such as [DeepSpeed](https://github.com/microsoft/DeepSpeed) or [FSDP](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api), particularly when engaged in distributed learning scenarios.
+When dealing with long sequences, [FlashAttention](https://arxiv.org/abs/2307.08691) becomes crucial to speed up training and minimize memory usage.

 More information can be found in the [vigogne/training](docs/training.md).